September 2017 Entry

 - A personal timetable - to help you plan your study programme

-- Half - termly reviews and formal reports and Mock Examinations
+- Half - termly reviews, formal reports and Mock Examinations

 - One-to-one time with your Mentor- to assess your progress, identify achievement, set realistic targets and devise an action plan

 - Parents’ Evenings - so that you and your family can discuss your progress and respond to your Mentor’ comments